 The box that you see on search engines for People Also Search For has been around for a long time.
 But it became much more important for website rankings in Google after 2018.

-These days, PASF as well as ‘Searches Related To’ are fantastic tools for companies wanting to find relevant keywords that consumers are using in their searches.
-You and your SEO team can come up with tons of content ideas that Google itself thinks are of interest in your niche.
+These days, PASF as well as ‘Searches Related To’ are fantastic keyword research tool for companies wanting to find relevant keywords that consumers are using in their related searches.
+You and your SEO strategy team can come up with tons of content ideas that Google itself thinks are of interest in your niche.

 Let’s take an up-close look at PASF today, as well as how much it has changed over time.
 We’ll also detail how your SEO team can get the most out of it to get more qualified traffic to your site.

 Most of us don’t know about the history of People Also Search For.
 No one ever heard of the phrase a decade ago, but now it’s super important, as are knowledge graphs.

 Google has a lot to say about PASF, so it’s wise to listen to them.
 One Googler said recently that it’s possible for Google to answer a question before the searcher even asks.
 The facts that are shown are search result of what other users are looking for in that subject.

 Back in the day, the PASF box was a sort of free agent, especially for related searches to films and related topics.
 It wasn’t even connected to the knowledge graph.
 PASF was just at the bottom of the search engine results pages with related images and topics.
 But smart SEOs can use PASF to boost their Google ranking position.